Read Luke 5:27-32

 Luke 5:31,32

-When Jesus called Peter to follow Him (Luke 5:1-11) He gave Him a specific mission: I will make you a fisher of men.
-Here is something different.
-Jesus doesn’t give Matthew a specific reason to follow Him?
-Did Luke want to avoid writing a bit more because that evening he was tired of writing and wanted to keep it short so he could go to bed early?
-No. It seems that Luke wants to remind us that the vision is not primarily doing something but obediently following the Lord in discipleship so He can save and transform us.
-The doing is ‘natural’ outcome of following Jesus sincerely.
+When Jesus called Peter to follow Him (Luke 5:1-11) He gave Him a specific mission: I will make you a fisher of people.
+Here it seems to be a bit different.
+Jesus doesn’t give Matthew a specific reason to follow Him.
+Did Luke want to avoid writing a bit more because that evening he was tired?
+Maybe he wanted to keep it short so he could go to bed early?
+No. It seems that Luke wants to remind us that the vision is not primarily doing something but obediently following the Lord as faithful disciples, so He can save and transform us.
+The doing is the ‘natural’ outcome of following Jesus sincerely.

-The meaning of the word is literally someone who deviates from the right path due to sin.
-What the paralytic in the previous verses was in his body, Matthew was in his soul.
+The meaning of the word is literally someone who 'deviates from the right path' due to sin.
+What the paralysis in the previous verses was to the man's body, sin is to Matthew's soul.
 One was sick and stuck to his mat, the other was sick and stuck to his tax-collector’s booth.
-Jesus forgives and heals them both so that they will walk with Him in the right path of holiness.
+Jesus forgives and heals them both so that they will walk with Him in the right path of holiness and true happiness.
+The calling of Matthew happens in Caphernaum which was a place at the crossroads of the so called Via Maris - so one would expect to find a tax collector there.

-Lord, like Matthew, I too find that I am ‘sick’ and a ‘sinner’ in need of Your healing and Your mercy.
-Heavenly Doctor, Lord and Healer, I give You all the areas where I need deeper repentance and healing and ask You to help me at this moment turn to You wholeheartedly.
+Lord, like Matthew, I too find that I am ‘sick’ and a ‘sinner’ stuck in some of my ways.
+I need Your healing and Your mercy.
+Heavenly Doctor, Lord and Healer, I give You all the areas where I need deeper repentance and healing and ask You to help me at this moment turn to You wholeheartedly in preparation for the pilgrimage to the Holy Land.